 For years I was advised that probiotics help prevent UTIs, but I didn’t know I was using the wrong ones.
 I started following Vanessa Fitzgerald, a holistic health coach and PCOS specialist, and discovered a wealth of information on probiotics.
 She recommended Jarro Dophilus Women’s probiotic.
 Because of her recommendation and the glowing Amazon reviews, I made the trek to Whole Foods and purchased it.
 Within the first week, I noticed less swelling, no urge to urinate, and improved odor (which was never an issue, but definitely a bonus).
 The probiotic has also drastically mended my relationship with sex—if that doesn’t sell you on it, nothing else will.
 This probiotic has had such a positive effect on my vaginal wellness that I’m willing to publicly out my UTI issues for the sake of helping other women who have experienced the same.

 In addition to taking probiotics, familiarizing myself with healing practices has also been transformative.
 By now, we’re probably all familiar with the myth of drinking cranberry juice to address UTIs.
-However, it’s too diluted to deliver the right amount of active ingredients; cranberries can be helpful, but consuming cranberry juice to heal UTIs is a common misconception.
+However, it’s too diluted to deliver the right amount of active ingredients; cranberries might be helpful, but consuming cranberry juice to heal UTIs is a common misconception.
 Still, looming questions surrounding the use of preventative measures abound.
 What are probiotics actually good for?
 How long should we wait to feel the full effects of probiotics?
 When should we seek medical attention if a UTI doesn’t go away?
 I consulted two experts to help clarify: Felice Gersh, M.D.
 OB/GYN, author of PCOS SOS Fertility Fast Track, and founder of the Integrative Medical Group of Irvine, as well as Daniella Levy, founder of Happy V, a line of clinically proven products for the treatment of chronic BV and UTIs.

 Probiotics and Prebiotics